 Minimum 7 Months (some countries may require longer):

-- Foreign exclusive economic zone (EEZ) clearance requests and project prospectus (if necessary) submitted to the Marine Operations Program, Planning, and Services Branch at firstname.lastname@example.org.
+- Foreign exclusive economic zone (EEZ) clearance requests submitted to the Marine Operations Program, Planning, and Services Branch at email@example.com.

 - It is the chief scientist's responsibility to initiate the requests for clearances for ports of call and for scientific investigations in foreign waters.
 Most countries require at least six (6) months notice, and the State Department likes an extra month to get their required paperwork together.

-- For information on technology controls, foreign national visitor access, and other "Deemed Export" issues, visit the NOAA Deemed Exports Technology Control Program website.
+- For information on technology controls, foreign national visitor access, and other "Deemed Export" issues, please review NAO 207-12: Technology Controls and Foreign National Access.

 - Coordinate outreach.
-Prepare messaging (such as writing and planned photography for social media, blogs, publications).
-Coordinate responsibility for onsite media collection (such as field notes and photography) among your team.
+Prepare messaging (such as writing, photography, social media, blogs).
+Coordinate responsibility for onsite media collection (such as photography) among your team.

 - Submit request to use radioactive materials or x-ray generating devices aboard (see OMAO Procedure 0701-10 - Radioactive Material & X-Ray Generating Device Use Aboard NOAA Ships).